AF2B/notebook-api/README.md

 ## Documentation

 ## Routes
+* before you can use the API and make some requests, you need to put in your header "Accept" with "application/json".
+Because this API is RESTful, you can use the following routes:
 * /contacts ~> GET: index, POST: create
 * /contacts/:id ~> GET: show, PATCH: update, DELETE: destroy